Estimated reading time: 4 minutes

 For example, changing your entire supply chain to use only recycled materials would be very expensive, whereas switching the light bulbs in your office to LED lights is relatively affordable.
 Additionally, consult with your accountant to determine which tax deductions or credits are available for businesses that incorporate specific sustainability practices.
 These may include recycling, installing high-efficiency HVAC systems, using energy-efficient equipment, and switching to LED lighting.

 Start a recycling program.

 There are numerous ways to conserve your resources, and it is no longer acceptable to be unaware of the effects of excess waste on the environment.
 One of the biggest culprits of waste is paper.
 Begin by using office paper produced from recycled paper products, and make efforts to print double-sided documents as often as possible.
 Communicating via email is another way to reduce your in-office paper consumption.
 Some offices have even become paper-free; they send all documents via email and print only when necessary.

 Next, get in touch with your building’s property manager or your city’s waste management department to see if recycling materials can be picked up.
 If so, you can boost your recycling program by placing recycling bins in your office for you and your employees.
 Encourage everyone to dispose of recyclables such as paper, aluminum cans, and plastic water bottles in their respective bins.

 Switch to LED lights.

-LED lights offer up to 80% more efficiency than traditional lighting.
-Approximately 95% of LED energy is converted into light, significantly benefiting the environment.
+According to the U.S. Department of Energy, residential LED lights use 75% less energy than traditional (incandescent) lighting and last up to 25 times longer.
 Today’s energy-efficient LED lights use far less energy and last significantly longer than traditional bulbs, lowering carbon emissions.
 Switching to LED lights is one of the easiest ways to help make your business sustainable.